wp-plugins/connections/readme.txt

 * BUG: Fix birthday/anniversary with date of January 1st not being saved.
 * BUG: Fix Upgrade notice to be compatible with WordPress => 3.0.
 * BUG: Fix entry drop down when creating a family.
 Drop downs would only show entries based on the current filter setting for the current user in the admin.
 The drop down will now show all permitted entries.
-* BUG: Fix public entries "Allow unregistered vistors and users..." setting not being saved.
+* BUG: Fix public entries "Allow unregistered visitors and users..." setting not being saved.
 * BUG: Fix DB upgrade method logic.
 * BUG: Strip HTML from the Note output for vCard.
 * OTHER: Entry human time difference in now based the current blog time.